 What is the California Mortgage Relief Program?

-The state has launched the California Mortgage Relief Program to provide a one-time grant to qualified homeowners who have fallen behind on their housing payments.
-Using $1 billion in federal funds, the grants help homeowners who had a financial hardship during the COVID-19 pandemic by covering missed housing payments.
+The California Mortgage Relief Program is providing financial assistance to get caught up on past-due mortgages or property taxes to help homeowners who have a mortgage, a reverse mortgage, or who are mortgage-free.
+Using $1 billion in federal funds, the grants help homeowners who have had a financial hardship during the COVID-19 pandemic.
 Assistance provided through this program is not a loan and does not need to be paid back.

 Why is the program important?